Nathen920821/mbed_HW3/README.md

 # mbed_HW3
-1.First of all, you need to have an Android smart-phone, and download ble tool.
+1.Open ble tool on smart phone, then open the notify of CCCD.

-2.Open ble tool on Android phone, then open the notify of CCCD.
+2.Run hw3.py.

-3.Run hw3.py.
+3.Choose your device, then smart-phone's CCCD will be changed into /0x01/0x00.

-4.Choose your device, then smart-phone's CCCD will be changed into 0x0002.
+4.Change the value on smart phone, then RPI will be notified.